 The egg donor’s husband/partner is not supportive of her decision to donate.
 His support is crucial toward the donor’s ability to comply with physician-ordered limitations on sexual intercourse, and is also important toward ensuring her compliance with the other rigorous steps in the process.

-Contact me at the Law Office of Catherine Tucker if you would like to learn more about building your family through egg donation.
+Contact me at New Hampshire Surrogacy Law if you would like to learn more about building your family through egg donation.